 Avoiding injury is a top priority for every athlete.
-Whether your preparing for the competition of your life, or are on a roll with your training, you need to stay healthy to perform at your best and reach your potential.
+Whether you're preparing for the competition of your life, or are on a roll with your training, you need to stay healthy to perform at your best and reach your potential.
 Adopting a properly designed strength training program is one of the best ways to shore up your body’s defenses and prevent injury.

 There are several adaptations to a strength training program that can lower risk of injury and accelerate return to sport after an injury has occurred: